 In the example of the product manager planning a software update, the manager may get a dozen suggestions for new features from other stakeholders.
 Based on those conversations along with other factors like budget considerations, it’s the manager’s responsibility to decide which ones to include.

-If that decision turns out to be the wrong call, a good manager will take responsibility for it, rather than use shared decision-making to share the blame.
-However, with all the stakeholder information that shared decision-making provides, a bad call is less likely than if the manager was making the decision alone.
+If that decision turns out to be the wrong call, a good manager will take responsibility for it, rather than use shared decision-making as an excuse.
+However, with all the stakeholder information that it provides, a bad call is less likely than if the manager was making the decision alone.